llIIl/clinical-science/endo2.md

 urlcolor: blue
 ---

+# Random notes

+Chvostek sign: 2cm anterior to earlobe is facial N => tap it => ipsilateral contractions => indicates hypocalcaemia

+Trosseau sign is the other one that you should read up as it has much higher sensitivity

 # POW: Thyroid gland

 PC: solitary thyroid nodule (lump in the neck): can be neoplastic or non-neoplastic.
 Important DDx are mets, lymph node, parathyroid gland